Academic Planning Guide

 Portland Community College Dual Credit

-Students who complete 9 or more credits through dual credit classes articulated with PCC will earn a Blue and Gold cord for graduation.
+Students who complete 9 or more credits through dual credit classes at BASE articulated with PCC will earn a Blue and Gold cord for graduation.
+(This cord comes directly from PCC and is awarded by PCC.)

 BSD/OSAA Activity and Athletic Eligibility